Exceptional MIPS Performance Increases Pressure for Clinicians for MIPS 2019

 The Value of Simplifying Business Processes with Secure & Easy-to-use File Transfer Tools

 So, what will give back more time to clinicians to meet the demands of the QPP in 2019?
 Streamlined workflows and more efficient care processes.
 More time for clinicians equates to better patient outcomes and higher MIPS payment adjustments.
-By implementing intuitive, highly adoptable and easy-to-use secure messaging and file transfer solutions, clinicians will be able to speed manual care processes involving transferring PHI, and in return have more time to focus on quality patient care.
+By implementing intuitive, highly adaptable and easy-to-use secure messaging and file transfer solutions, clinicians will be able to speed manual care processes involving transferring PHI, and in return have more time to focus on quality patient care.
 Clinicians will also be able to realize greater rewards with QPP for having more time to spend on reporting data for quality and improvement activities with efficient healthcare workflows.

 Many healthcare customers have seen major improvements in their hospital workflows by streamlining document delivery processes involving patient medical records and other HIPAA regulated documents.
 Massachusetts General Hospital (MGH) significantly streamlined their workflows, giving time back to their clinicians to focus on patient care with Biscom SFT, Biscom’s secure file transfer solution.
 With MGH having nearly 1.5 million patient visits per year and more than 50,000 accompanying requests for patient records, Mark Haas, Associate Director of Health Information Services realized the significant impact a secure file transfer solution would have on simplifying their business processes and patient record security.
 After implementing SFT, the hospital experienced a 104% increase in productivity when using SFT to exchange a record as compared to its previous paper-based methods.
-This translated into a significant cost and time savings in all aspects of the hospital’s process, from materials and postage to supplies and personnel.
+This translated into significant cost and time savings in all aspects of the hospital’s process, from materials and postage to supplies and personnel.

 With the ability to track all confidential document activity using SFT and the capacity to adjust security levels, MGH reduced the potential for error in the file transmission process and improved patient satisfaction by ensuring a critical level of protection for all their patient PII.
 Simple and secure tools like Biscom’s on-premise and cloud secure file transfer and secure messaging solutions have a major impact on the time clinicians spend on cumbersome patient care processes.